Posts Tagged ‘Bamboo Clothing’

 Other synthetic fibers like nylon, polyester and traditional rayon are derived from petroleum, and so, of course, are those pesky fertilizers, pesticides and defoliants.
 Freeing ourselves from these industrial fibers represents one more step towards freeing ourselves from fossil fuel dependency.

-For the widest variety of bamboo clothing and bamboo bedding you’ll ever find under one roof, please visit Bambu Batu, in person or online.
+For the widest variety of bamboo clothing, bamboo towels and bamboo bedding you’ll ever find under one roof, please visit Bambu Batu, in person or online.
 In business since 2007, no other bamboo store can touch us for quality, consistency or experience.

 To learn more, be sure to check out our comprehensive article on What’s so great about bamboo.